rxweb/rxweb.io/docs/reactive-form-validators/validation-decorators/noneOf.md

 ---
 title: noneOf
-description: noneOf validation  {{validatorType}}  will check whether the user has entered none of the value is selected from the given inputs.
+description: noneOf validation  {{validatorType}}  will check whether the none of the values is selected from the given inputs.
 author: rxcontributorone
 category: form-validations
 subcategory: Array